gitter-badger/luda/site/html/_elements/grid.md

 ```

 #### Align to Horizontal End
-Add the class `.jc-end` to `.grid` to align columns to horizontal end.
+Add the class `.jc-end` to the grid to position columns in the right of horizontal.

 <div class="grid grid-example jc-end">
   <div class="col-10">